kloy/assetix/README.md

 # Assetix

 A simple wrapper for easily using Assetic.
-Project is still in heavy development, but the end goal is to provide a simple way for including assets and letting Assetic build and cache them in production.
+Provides a simple way for including assets and letting Assetic build and cache them in production.

 Assetix uses [composer](http://getcomposer.org/) for including [Assetic](https://github.com/kriswallsmith/assetic).
 Follow the steps at